Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interactions/02_012_scene_2_collaborative_moment.md

 ## Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
-It's crucial that we ensure our advancements don't leave anyone behind."
+It's crucial that we ensure our advancements don't leave anyone behind.
+We have a responsibility to protect those who are most at risk from our decisions."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction.
-But we need to ensure that our approach doesn't compromise the very communities we're trying to protect."
+But we need to ensure that our approach doesn't compromise the very communities we're trying to protect.
+I worry that without careful consideration, we might inadvertently harm those we intend to help."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."